Eng-AliGhazzawi/pytorch-retinanet/README.md

 ## Acknowledgements

 - This repository is essentially an adaptation of [yhenon_implmentation](https://github.com/yhenon/pytorch-retinanet).
-It incorporates several enhancements and additional features, including the capability to visualize images and videos, thus making the tool more user-friendly.
+However, it incorporates several enhancements and additional features, including the capability to visualize images and videos, thus making the tool more user-friendly.

 ## Examples